AqwamCreates/DataPredict/docs/API/Models/IterativeReweightedLeastSquaresRegression.md

 * maximumNumberOfIterations: How many times should the model needed to be trained.

-* linkFunction: The speed at which the model learns.
-Recommended that the value is set between 0 to 1.
+* linkFunction: The link function to use for generating output values from input values.
+Available options are:

+  * Linear (Default)

+  * Logit

+  * Probit

+  * LogLog

-* pValue:
+  * ComplementLogLog

+* pValue: How complicated should the "cost landscape" should be.
+The higher the value, the more complicated the landscape would be.
+[Default: 2]

 #### Returns: